pcapel/pythonTextGame/readme.md

 at all.

 All that said, I'll probably get back to this in the near future to update it according to all the new things that I know now.
+I'll probably create a new base for the old code so it's easy to check out the differences in what I've learned how to do.